isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 They were and are still fascinated by the fact that these lizards are like miniature crocodiles and the only difference is that the skink is so shy.
 Do not forget why it is called the red-eyed crocodile skink because a red ring encircles its beautiful eyes.
 As we had mentioned before, the red-eyed crocodile skink is not the only member of its family.
 There are eight other types of skink and it is important to know them too.
 Out of these eight, only two species can be kept as pets.
 These are the novaeguineade and Tribolonotus gracilis.
-These lizards are commonly found in Irian Jaya, Solomon Islands, and Papua New Guinea.� The other six species that are left to roam the wild are:
+These lizards are commonly found in Irian Jaya, Solomon Islands, and Papua New Guinea.
+The other six species that are left to roam the wild are:
 - Annectens
 - Blanchardi
 - Brongersmai